 Business travels happen all the time in companies.

-In fact, the bigger your business, the more you’ll probably be having employees travelling for various reasons: education, meeting with clients, meeting with investors, travelling to other branches of your company, etc.
+In fact, the bigger your business, the more you’ll probably be having employees traveling for various reasons: education, meeting with clients, meeting with investors, traveling to other branches of your company, etc.